polm/shesha/README.md

 - **new-row**: make a new row in the generator.
 - **print**: make a new cell in the row, and put text inside it.
 Terms inside `[brackets]` are taken to be the names of sources (dice or decks set before).
 Brackets can be nested.
 - **image**: like `print`, but it expects to get an image url.
 Any text after the url becomes a caption.
-- **style**: set the CSS attribute of the current row
+- **style**: set the CSS attribute of the current row.
+Ex: `style height 200px`
 - **roll**: roll dice.
 Takes three values: number of dice to roll, sides per die, and bonus to apply.
+Ex: 2d6 + 1 → `roll 2 6 1`
 - **col-widths**: set widths of elements in the current row by ratio (uses flexbox).
 - **save**: saves the result of a template to a source with the given name.
+This is useful when you need to repeat the output of a template.
 This is a bit complicated, so here's an example:

 ```
     deck people